-Made famous by a cable TV series, Faubourg Treme’ (pronounced “Fo-boorg Tre-may”) or just Treme’ is one of the oldest African-American districts in the country.
+Made famous by a cable TV series, Faubourg Treme’ (pronounced “Fo-boorg Tre-may”) or just Treme is one of the oldest African-American districts in the country.
 Most tourists mistakenly think that Treme’ is bounded by I-10 Freeway instead of Broad Avenue.
 Its 19th Century pedestrian-friendly streets are bounded by Rampart Street, Canal Street, St. Bernard Street and Broad Avenue.

-As customary for that era, the white male elites chose a vulnerable neighborhood within the politically weak black community to become a red-light district.
+As customary for the 1890s onwards, white male elites chose a vulnerable neighborhood within the politically weak black community to become a red-light district.
 The city had a no-holds barred purveyor of liquor and prostitution in the area.
-A subdivision of Treme’ closest to Canal Street became Storyville, the Birthplace of Jazz.
+A subdivision of Treme closest to Canal Street became Storyville, the Birthplace of Jazz.
 Providing steady work and better social conditions for African-American musicians, Storyville was home to an monumental roster of Jazz musicians: Buddy Bolden, Sidney Bechet, Jelly Roll Morton, King Oliver and Louis Armstrong.
 When politics and local sentiment shifted in 1917, Storyville ended.
 It became known as Iberville and most buildings were replaced by the Iberville Housing Projects.
 Only St. Louis Cemetery #1 and #2 are unchanged.

-An unfinished story, Armstrong Park has enjoyed a slightly better fate in Treme’.
+An unfinished story, Armstrong Park has enjoyed a slightly better fate in Treme.
 The Municipal Auditorium, Theatre of Performing Arts and the Treme Community Center are welcome neighbors to Congo Square.
 But misguided planning and landscape design allowed this potentially great park to fester at the gate of opportunity.
 Who thought adding a system of canals with gondoliers and an expensive, garish entry arch was a good idea?
 For the same public expenditure, Armstrong Park could have supported a well-designed outdoor performance venue, a better landscape design, and a world-class Jazz Museum.
-Nearby private investment in cafes, shops, Jazz and Blues clubs on Rampart Street would have occurred much sooner.
+Nearby private investment in cafes, shops, Jazz and Blues nightclubs on Rampart Street would have occurred much sooner.